Activities, events, and gatherings

 Individuals are encouraged to bring their own black or blue ink pens.

-CDC recommends you stay home as much as possible and avoid close contact, especially if you are at higher risk of severe illness.
 Going camping at a time when much of the United States is experiencing community spread of COVID-19 can pose a risk to you if you come in close contact with others or share public facilities (like restrooms or picnic areas) at campsites or along the trails.
-This is because it is possible for someone to have COVID-19 and spread it to others, even if they have no symptoms.
-Exposure may be especially unsafe if you are at higher risk for severe complications from COVID-19 and are planning to be in remote areas, far away from medical care.
+Exposure may be especially unsafe if you are more likely to get very ill from COVID-19 and are planning to be in remote areas, without easy access to medical care.
 Also be aware that many local, state, and national public parks have been temporarily closed due to COVID-19.
 Follow these actions when visiting a park.

 No. The key to slowing the spread of COVID-19 is to practice social distancing.
 While school is out, children should not have in-person playdates with children from other households.
 If children are playing outside their own homes, it is essential that they remain 6 feet from anyone who is not in their own household.